 The superb Rode NT5 Condenser Microphones are specific drum overhead mics designed to capture drums and cymbals with incredible depth and detail.

-These matched overheads are highly sensitive and capture crisp detailing from all of the drums and cymbals.
-Bright and complex sounds are handled exceptionally well, and the microphones produce fantastic results capturing the atmosphere in the room.
+I love how bright and complex sounds are handled exceptionally well, and the microphones produce fantastic results capturing the atmosphere in the room.

 The Rode NT5 condenser mics are the best overhead drum mics I have used.
 They capture expressive, natural, and rich sounds with superb attention to detail.